math-skills-mia/react-app/NOTES.md

 ### Example: Message Component

-1. **Create File**: Add file to `src` called `Message.tsx`.
-This component will display a message on our webpage.
+1. **Create Folder**: It's convention to have all our components in a dedicated folder called `components`.
+Add folder `components` within the `src` folder.
+2. **Create File**: Let's create our first component file called `Message.tsx`!
+Add file `Message.tsx` to folder `components`.
-2. **Write Component**: Create the function.
+3. **Write Component**: Create the function.
 Export the function as a default object to be used in other modules.
-3. **Use in App (App.tsx).** Clear all the code in `App.tsx`.
+4. **Use in App (App.tsx).** Clear all the code in `App.tsx`.
 Import your message function component.
 Display the message using a function.
 Export.
-4. **Check your webpage to see your app!** If you don't have it open already, run `npm run dev` and copy the localhost address in a browser.
+5. **Check your webpage to see your app!** If you don't have it open already, run `npm run dev` and copy the localhost address in a browser.

 ---